Congregation Shearith Israel (Baltimore): History

-Shearith Israel was the second congregation served by Rabbi Abraham Joseph Rice in Baltimore who opened Shearith Israel following his departure from Nidchei Yisrael (known today as The Baltimore Hebrew Congregation).
+Shearith Israel was the second congregation served by rabbi Abraham Joseph Rice in Baltimore who opened Shearith Israel following his departure from Nidchei Yisrael (known today as The Baltimore Hebrew Congregation).
 Rice resigned his post in 1849 following the board's decision to reconstitute and adapt certain reforms and their subsequent appointment of Henry Hochheimer.

 Rice founded the first synagogue in 1851 on Howard Street in a rented home; it is unclear whether they had a Minyan during the early years.
 The congregation was to later move to Greene and Redwood Streets (called German Street then, changed during World War I) after it merged with Congregation Shevet Achim of Eutaw Street in 1879 (the building today is used as Calvary Methodist Episcopal Church South).

-McCulloh Street Synagogue
+McCulloh Street synagogue

-At approximately 1905, the congregation built the McCulloh Street Synagogue in the American neo-Romanesque style (with Moorish capitals, eastern-Gothic turrets, and a distinctive ocular window at the entrance).
-This Synagogue was sold, approximately 1935, to become the Zerubabbel Grand Lodge, which it remains today.
+At approximately 1905, the congregation built the McCulloh Street synagogue in the American Romanesque Revival style (with Moorish capitals, eastern-Gothic turrets, and a distinctive ocular window at the entrance).
+This synagogue was sold, approximately 1935, to become the Zerubabbel Grand Lodge, which it remains today.